 If you’re the kind of person who’s okay dropping $20,000 on a libation to share with friends, then yes, this is worth it.
 That’s presuming you like the style of heavily aged, heavily sherried single malt, because this one is about as solid as they come.

-If you’re working your way through college, hoping that maybe your parents grace you with a bottle of Macallan 18 for your next birthday — and then wondering if that $250 could’ve been better spent elsewhere — then no, this isn’t remotely worth it.
+If you're very far from that kind of person, then this isn’t remotely worth it.
 Neither are most whiskies, for that matter.
 Go get yourself a Glenfiddich 12, Balvenie Doublewood, Lagavulin 16, and be done with it.

 Expectations and setting have an enormous influence on what we taste (see our infamous Black Bowmore Tasting for a good example).
 And I felt I kind of “knew” what this was going to taste like.
 I’m fortunate enough to have tasted many super-aged, first-fill sherry Speysiders, and I’ve enjoyed other heavily sherried Tamdhu (I'm especially thinking of some great Douglas Laing +/- 20yo bottlings circa 2008 - 2012).